 - Yes/No Maybe? questions

-- Semantic differential scales – this is a scale where polar adjectives are the anchor.
+- Semantic differential scales – this is similar to a Likert scale, but adjectives of a target are scale.

 - Comparison questions

 - Short answers

 Keep the questionnaire short, 20 questions.
 The questionnaire should not take more than 10 minutes to complete.
 Be sure you really need the answers to the questions you ask and that you know how you will use the data.
 I have stopped answering many questionnaires because they went on and on.
 Another point, especially for online questionnaires or forms, is to be sure that there is an honest indicator of progress through the questionnaire.

 Consider using ‘short answer’ questions.
 Although they are hard to quantify, they can give a lot of information that you would not predict.
 Equally important they can help you identify bias or bad design in the questionnaire itself.
 Do not forget to ask, “Do you have suggestions on how to improve the …?”
 This shows respect for their input, and you will be surprised by their answers.

 The basic techniques for observing participants during usability testing: